A therapy dog walking in a park with their owner - contact Dog Training Elite to talk to a professional therapy dog trainer in Boston, MA!

 Anyone feeling lonely or isolated

-Therapy Dog Trainer in Boston, MA
+Therapy Dog Training in Boston, MA

 What is a Therapy Dog?